 House Price Watch

-In the charming area of Marton-cum-Moxby, nestled within Hambleton, the real estate market has seen some remarkable activity.
-The most expensive house sold for an impressive £1,000,000, while the least expensive was listed at £152,500.
-Notably, both the highest and latest sales occurred in 2025.
-Among the 16 sales since 1996, 7 of these homes are located on the same street, Harryfield Lane, Jack Lane, showcasing the neighborhood's appeal.
+In the charming area of Marton-cum-Moxby, part of Hambleton, the real estate market has seen a fascinating range of home prices.
+The most expensive house sold for an impressive £1,000,000 in 2025, while the least expensive was £152,500.
+Notably, seven of these homes are located on the same street, Harryfield Lane, Jack Lane.
+Since 1996, there have been 16 sales in the area, showcasing a vibrant community and a dynamic housing market.

 Sold in September 2025